Toric Sheaves on Hirzebruch Orbifolds: Moduli Space of Sheaves

 For a toric surface, there is a nice expression that relates the generating functions of torsion free and locally free sheaves given by \cite{Got99}.
-We also derive a similar relation for the orbifold $\mH_{r}^{ab}$.
+We also derive a similar relation for the Hirzebruch orbifold $\mH_{r}^{ab}$, which is given in \hyperref[1]{Theorem \ref*{1}}.